 Carly uses the skills honed from her performance work to address social justice issues.
 In November 2016, Carly joined forces with a diverse, grassroots team of women in North Carolina to organize The Women's March on Raleigh.
 Under the theme “Women Mobilize NC”, they organized a radically progressive gathering of organizations and leaders that supported the fight for women's rights, gender justice and racial and economic equity.
 The march brought over 20,000 people to downtown Raleigh in late January, where citizens connected with organizations doing impactful work throughout the community.

-She has continued to work with The Women’s March on Raleigh (Women Mobilize NC) as a part of the steering committee, uplifting the work of organizations such as AFL-CIO, Planned Parenthood, NAACP-NC, National Organization for Women- NC, and Southern Coalition for Social Justice.
+She has continued to work with The Women’s March on Raleigh (Women Mobilize NC) as a part of the steering committee, uplifting the work of organizations such as AFL-CIO, Planned Parenthood, National Organization for Women- NC, and Southern Coalition for Social Justice.
 Carly has also collaborated with a broad variety of other movements/marches to assist in the fight for social justice in North Carolina.
 Carly is dedicated to her home state of North Carolina, which has become the center of national attention politically with issues such as HB2, racially-biased gerrymandering, and voter suppression.
 Carly is now the co-director of New Leader’s Council, North Carolina, training future progressive leaders of the state.

 Carly's "sweet spot" is when her two passions-the arts and activism-are combined to create the most powerful form of expression, artistic activism or “artivism”.
 Inspired by Nina Simone's quote, "An artist's duty is to reflect the times", Carly believes that the arts can be used as a unique and effective tool to cultivate empathy and bridge divisions throughout our diverse country.